Joy (Mark Ryder song)

 "Joy" is a song by English electronic musician Mark Ryder, released as a single in 2001.
 It contains samples from Soft Cell's version of "Tainted Love", and features vocals from Special MC and Heidi Rydquist.
-The song reached the UK top 40, peaking at No. 34 on the UK Singles Chart, and also reached No. 1 on the UK Dance Singles Chart in early 2001.
+The song reached the UK Top 40, peaking at No. 34 on the UK Singles Chart and reached No. 1 on the UK Dance Singles Chart in early 2001.

-In November 2016, UK duo Gorgon City compiled a list of their top UK garage songs for Billboard, with "Joy" at #28.
+In November 2016, UK duo Gorgon City put "Joy" at #28 on their list of top UK garage songs for Billboard.